IsoFrieze/DiztinGUIsh/README.md

 ### "Distinguish" but with a 'z' because it's rad.
 It's also a GUI application so might as well highlight that fact."

+### Other tips

+- On Win11, if you have DPI or screen issues (fonts messed up or bunched up or too small):
+Right click on Diztinguish.exe, Compatibility, change high dpi settings, Override high DPI scaling behavior and select Scaling performed by System.